Alloy Artifacts

 The illustration shows straight and curved "monkey" wrenches and a Trimo-style pipe wrench.

-The pipe wrench was based on a design from Trimont Manufacturing as seen in the Trimo 18 Inch Pipe Wrench, but this style of wrench was also being produced by Matsusaka Iron Works (MCC), so the influence may have come indirectly.
+The pipe wrench (third from the left) was based on a design from Trimont Manufacturing, as seen in the Trimo 18 Inch Pipe Wrench.
+However, this style of wrench was also being produced by Matsusaka Iron Works (MCC) in the mid 1930s, so the influence may have come indirectly.

 It's interesting to note that the pipe wrench is marked with "HIT Tool Mfg Co", possibly the first use of "HIT" as a brand.